mparsley1/eo-docs/README.md

 The files in the credentials' directory are copied to the home directory in the container.

 It is not necessary to carry out these steps manually if you use Ansible.
-However, if you are doing them manually, refer to the following Ansible role:
+However, if you are doing them manually, refer to the following Ansible roles:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;eo-playbooks/roles/common/tasks/main.yml
+* eo-playbooks/roles/common/tasks/main.yml
+* eo-playbooks/roles/servers_creodias/tasks/main.yml
+* eo-playbooks/roles/servers_no_s3/tasks/main.yml

 for the steps involved in decrypting and copying the credentials across.